-- 1) Except as provided in this subpart 5.5, no work shall be performed or goods obtained or purchases made prior to obtaining all signatures required by these regulations, and anyone providing goods or services in advance of the receipt of properly signed documentation does so at his own peril and will have no claim thereof against any FSM Government Agency and/or any officer, employee, agent or contractor of any FSM Government Agency, and the Secretary shall not be obligated to disburse funds for such goods or services. - 2) Subpart 5.5 hereof shall not apply to the purchase of goods or services that are available only from a single source, including utilities such as electricity and telephone services and including such goods as postage stamps and subscriptions to periodicals. - 3) Subpart 5.5(1) shall not apply to agreements that are properly ratified in accordance with this subpart 5.5(3).
-An Allottee may ratify (give subsequent approval having full legal effect to) an agreement pursuant to which a vendor has satisfactorily completed delivery of goods or performance of services but for which one or more signatures were not obtained as required by these regulations. - 4) For ratification to have full legal effect and for the Secretary to disburse funds, the Allottee must submit to the Secretary a document that: - Expressly states that ratification is intended and explains why the signatures were not obtained in a timely manner; - b) Attaches the agreement (including a reduction to writing signed by the parties in the case of an oral or implied agreement); - c) Contains a certification that funds were available on the date of the agreement and are available from current year appropriations; - d) Contains a determination, that except for such signature[s], the agreement was legally sufficient when made and is still legally sufficient; - e) Contains all other determinations and signatures that were required and that are still required; - f) States that such an agreement was not subject to the Public Contacts Act; and - g) Is signed by the Allottee. - 4) Subpart 5.5(1) shall not apply to the purchase of goods or services costing less than \$1,000 if all signatures except the provider's have been obtained and the Secretary finds that, because of the nature of the goods or services or location of the provider's it would be impractical to obtain the provider's signature before the delivery of goods or performance of services. - 5) Subpart 5.5(1) shall not apply to any agreement for which the Secretary or designee determines that the Allottee has satisfactorily documented that there was an emergency preventing the obtaining of the necessary signatures in a timely manner.
+- Except as provided in this subpart 5.5, no work shall be performed or goods obtained or purchases made prior to obtaining all signatures required by these Regulations, and anyone providing goods or services in advance of the receipt of properly signed documentation does so at his own peril and will have no claim thereof against any FSM Government Agency and/or any officer, employee, agent or contractor of any FSM Government Agency, and the Secretary shall not be obligated to disburse funds for such goods or services.
+The requirements in this paragraph are to be included in each contract in order to provide transparency and due warning to contractors. - Subpart 5.5 hereof shall not apply to the purchase of goods or services that are available only from a single source, including utilities such as electricity and telephone services and including such goods as postage stamps and subscriptions to periodicals. - 3) Subpart 5.5(1) shall not apply to agreements that are properly ratified in accordance with this subpart 5.5(3).
+An Allottee may ratify (give subsequent approval having full legal effect to) an agreement pursuant to which a vendor has satisfactorily completed delivery of goods or performance of services but for which one or more signatures were not obtained as required by these regulations. - 4) For ratification to have full legal effect and for the Secretary to disburse funds, the Allottee must submit to the Secretary a document that: - a) Expressly states that ratification is intended and explains why the signatures were not obtained in a timely manner; - b) Attaches the agreement (including a reduction to writing signed by the parties in the case of an oral or implied agreement); - c) Contains a certification that funds were available on the date of the agreement and are available from current year appropriations; - d) Contains a determination, that except for such signature[s], the agreement was legally sufficient when made and is still legally sufficient; - e) Contains all other determinations and signatures that were required and that are still required; - f) States that such an agreement was not subject to the Public Contacts Act; and - g) Is signed by the Allottee. - 4) Subpart 5.5(1) shall not apply to the purchase of goods or services costing less than \$1,000 if all signatures except the providers have been obtained and the Secretary finds that, because of the nature of the goods or services or location of the provider's it would be impractical to obtain the provider's signature before the delivery of goods or performance of services. - 5) Subpart 5.5(1) shall not apply to any agreement for which the Secretary determines that the Allottee has satisfactorily documented that there was an emergency preventing the obtaining of the necessary signatures in a timely manner.